arnauddorgans/TabBarController/README.md

 [![License](https://img.shields.io/cocoapods/l/TabBarController.svg?style=flat)](https://cocoapods.org/pods/TabBarController)
 [![Platform](https://img.shields.io/cocoapods/p/TabBarController.svg?style=flat)](https://cocoapods.org/pods/TabBarController)

-How boring it is, when you discover on the latest update of your Zeplin's project that your designer made a tabBar, that didn't fit in 49px height ?
+How boring is it when you discover on the latest update of your Zeplin’s project that you designer made a TabBar that doesn’t fit in 49px in height?
-Or maybe just an advanced design of tabBar that can't be a subclass of UITabBar ?
-This moment when you know that you'll be constraint to imagine a custom hierarchy for your app just for a designer.. 😜
+Or when you discover that they only made an advanced design of tabBar that can’t be a subclass of UITabBar?
+We all know that moment when you have to imagine a custom hierarchy for your app just for a designer… 😜

-TabBarController act like a UITabBarController that allow you to provide any custom view and use it as tabBar, you can even set a custom anchor for your tabBar, you want a top tabBar ? or maybe just a bottom tabBar on tvOS ?
-Well.. you can easily do all of thoses things with exactly 0 line of code, directly from you storyboard (or programmatically, if your not a storyboard's big fan 😉)
+TabBarController acts like a UITabBarController that allows you to provide any custom view and to use it as a tabBar and you can even set a custom anchor for your tabBar.
+You want a tabBar?
+Or just a bottom tabBar on tvOS?
+Well… you can easily do all these things with exactly 0 line of code, directly from your story borard (or programmatically, if you’re not a big fan of storyboards 😉)

 <img src="https://github.com/arnauddorgans/TabBarController/blob/master/Images/001.gif" width="250" height="540"><img src="https://github.com/arnauddorgans/TabBarController/blob/master/Images/004.gif" width="520">